vaidotasp/weather-cli-tool/posts/part2.md

 # Building Weather Forecast CLI tool Part 2

-(Link to part 1 - [www.google.com])

 This is the second part of the Building CLI tools series that will go into detail how to call DarkSky API from your command line and print out the results and then publish our CLI to npm.

-Just to recap from the Part 1 - We will be building something that will look similar to this image:
+Just to recap from the [Part 1](https://dev.to/vaidotas/building-weather-forecast-cli-tool-part-1-2mdj) - We will be building something that will look similar to this image:

-[linklink]

 ## Part A - Call the API and retrieve info